UbiquityDotNET/Llvm.NET/docfx/llvm/index.md

       did not (Alias).
 This caused problems for the interning of projected types as the behavior of the first instance interned was used.
-(Usually leading to leaks or strange crashes at obscure unrelated times that made testing extremely difficult [Worst case scenario, it works fine in all in-house testing but breaks in the field!).
+(Usually leading to leaks or strange crashes at obscure unrelated times that made testing extremely difficult [Worst case scenario, it works fine in all in-house testing but breaks in the field!]).
 3) No Interning of projected types
-    - Projected types are no longer interned, this dramatically increases performance and reduces the complexity of maintenance of this library.
+    - Projected types are no longer interned, this dramatically increases performance and reduces the complexity to maintain this library.
 Generally it should have little impact as anything that produces an alias where the type might in other cases require the owner to dispose it should now produce an interface that is not disposable.
       Anything the caller owns IS an `IDisposable`.